Glacier Park Collection

 Looking up towards a sunny sky through aspen trees

-You have one more challenge today!
-Try to stay awake long enough to catch the notorious ranger-led program “Half the Park Happens After Dark,” an astronomer-led night sky observing activity in the St. Mary Visitor Center parking lot.
-Offered on clear nights, the layers of stars above will astound you.
-Trust us—it’s worth missing an hour of sleep.
+Nighttime adventures are also special here.
+Try to stay up for the ranger-led program “Half the Park Happens After Dark,” an astronomer-led night sky viewing activity in the St. Mary Visitor Center parking lot.
+Offered only on clear nights, the layers of stars above are truly unforgettable.
+It may be one of the best reasons to stay up a little later.

 The last day on the east side is all about sun, mountains and water.

-After breakfast at the Snowgoose Grille, head to Silver Dollar Beach on St. Mary Lake and set up for the day.
+After breakfast at Snowgoose Grille, head to Silver Dollar Beach on St. Mary Lake and set up for the day.
 Bring a pack-raft, kayak or canoe to paddle out on the water a bit, pack a picnic and settle in.
-Explore the lakeside on the St. Mary Lake Trail.
+You an also explore the lakeside on the St. Mary Lake Trail.

 A couple sit in a restaurant dining room, looking out a window at mountain views

 By mid-afternoon, you may want to head in from the lake before a refresh and then a final dinner in St. Mary Village.
-Toast to the lake, the park and the astounding east side glory, and then start planning your return trip!
+Toast to the lake, the park and the astounding east side glory.
+By now, you will have memories to last for seasons to come.

 More Stories Like This